Battle of Kunersdorf: Attack stalled

 The Prussian position at Kunersdorf was not substantially better than it had been a few hours earlier, but it was, at least, defensible; the Russian position, on the other hand, was substantially worse.
-While Frederick's principal force had assaulted the Mühlberge, Johann Jakob von Wunsch, with 4,000 men, had retraced his steps from Reitwein to Frankfurt and had captured the city by mid-day.
+While Frederick's principal force had assaulted the Mühlberg, Johann Jakob von Wunsch, with 4,000 men, had retraced his steps from Reitwein to Frankfurt and had captured the city by mid-day.
 The Prussians had effectively blocked the Allies from moving east, west or south, and the terrain blocked them from moving north; if they tried such a foolhardy move, Moller's artillery would rake them with enfilade fire.
 The King's brother, Prince Henry, and several other generals encouraged Frederick to stop there.
-The Prussians could defend Frankfurt from their vantage point on the Mühlberge and in the city itself.
+The Prussians could defend Frankfurt from their vantage point on the Mühlberg and in the city itself.
 To descend into the valley, cross the Kuhgrund and ascend Spitzberge against frightful fire was foolhardy, they argued.
 Furthermore, the weather was blisteringly hot and the troops had endured forced marches to reach the theater and the battlefield.
 They were exhausted and low on water.
 The men had not had a hot meal in several days, having bivouacked the night before without fires.

 Despite those arguments, Frederick wanted to press his initial success.
 He had won half the battle and wanted the whole victory.
 He decided to continue the fight.
-He transferred his artillery to the Mühlberge, and ordered Finck's battalions to assault the Allied salient from the northwest, while his main strike force would cross the Kuhgrund.
+He transferred his artillery to the Mühlberg, and ordered Finck's battalions to assault the Allied salient from the northwest, while his main strike force would cross the Kuhgrund.

-To complete Frederick's battle plan, the Prussians would have to descend from the Mühlberge to the lower Kuhgrund, cross the spongy field, and then assault the well-defended higher ground.
-This is where Saltykov had concentrated his men, making the Grosser Spitzburg nearly impregnable.
+To complete Frederick's battle plan, the Prussians would have to descend from the Mühlberg to the lower Kuhgrund, cross the spongy field, and then assault the well-defended higher ground.
+This is where Saltykov had concentrated his men, making the Grosser Spitzberg nearly impregnable.
 At this point in his plan, Frederick intended to have the second half of a pincer movement ready to squeeze the Russian left.
 The rearmost forces were supposed to have advanced straight against the Russians from the south, while the right wing did the same from the north.
-The right was where it was supposed to be, with the exception of one of the support formations for the right wing, which was held up by misinformation about the ground: a couple of bridges that crossed the Huhner Fleiss were too narrow for the artillery teams.
+The right was where it was supposed to be, with the exception of one of the support formations for the right wing, which was held up by misinformation about the ground: a couple of bridges that crossed the Huhner Fliess were too narrow for the artillery teams.
 The left was still out of position.